Explore Meshline

 What breaks in production

-The first failure mode is ownerless routing.
+For Agency Lead Routing: Workflow Guide for Operators, the first failure mode is ownerless routing.
 The record moves, but no one owns the next decision.

-The second failure mode is weak validation.
+For Agency Lead Routing: Workflow Guide for Operators, the second failure mode is weak validation.
 The workflow updates a downstream system even though a required field, mapping, schema, approval, or source-of-truth check is missing.

-The third failure mode is no replay path.
+For Agency Lead Routing: Workflow Guide for Operators, the third failure mode is no replay path.
 When an API call, approval, or sync fails, operators either redo work manually or create duplicate records while trying to recover.

 MeshLine operating-layer view